YoussefHenna/tud-im-cloudflare-lb-measurments/README.md

 | httpVersion | HTTP Version used |
 | clientCountry | Country of client |
 | tlsVersion | TLS Version |

+### Web Tool

+Under the `webpage` directory there is a simple webpage that allows displaying a simplified version of the data as well as run a simple version of the test locally from the browser.
+Additionally allows saving results to the larger data set.

+#### Running

+- First ensure you run `npm install` in the `webpage` directory to install the necessary dependencies.
+- Add a `DATABASE_URL` env that points to the database.
+- Run `npm run prisma:generate` to generate types from the DB schema.
+- Run using `npm run dev`

+### Fresh Database

+If starting from a fresh database, run `npm run prisma:migrate` to add the required tables to your database.
+Then run `npm run prisma:generate` again to ensure types are properly generated